Spatial-Temporal-Textual Point Processes for Crime Linkage Detection

-In this paper, we present a framework for modeling crime incidents data and detect crime linkages without labeled data, referred to as the \textit{spatio-temporal-textual point process} (\texttt{STTPP}) model.
-We jointly model spatio-temporal and textual information by incorporating the text as marks of the events.
-To achieve this, we map the \textit{Bag-of-Words} representation of free-text into embedding vectors, which can be viewed as extracted \emph{M.O.} of the incident from the free-text.
+In this paper, we present a framework for modeling crime incidents data, referred to as the \textit{spatio-temporal-textual point process} (\texttt{STTPP}) model, based on which we can detect crime linkages without fully labeled data.
+Hawkes processes [\cite{Hawkes1971}] have been used extensively to study various topics, including crime [\cite{mohler2011self}], social media [\cite{lai2016topic}], and earthquake prediction [\cite{fox2016spatially}].
+In our model, each basic police patrolling geographical unit (\emph{beat}) is regarded as a node in a network associated with a marked Hawkes process.
+We jointly model spatio-temporal and textual information by incorporating the text as marks of the incidents.
+To achieve this, we first extract the information from the free-text using the \textit{Bag-of-Words} representation and then map the representation into embedding vectors, which can be viewed as extracted \emph{M.O.} of the incident from the free-text.
 The embedding is performed by the regularized Restricted Boltzmann Machine (RBM) with {\it keywords selection}.
-RBM is a generative stochastic artificial neural network that can also be treated as a graphical model and captures the joint distribution of the keywords and embedding vectors.
-We propose a new regularization function to perform keyword selection in RBM by penalizing the total probability of the keywords being selected in the model.
-The keyword selection plays an important role here since the crime series are typically linked via a small set of keywords in the documents.
-Without performing keyword selection, the model can overfit to the training data.
+RBM is commonly used as a generative artificial neural network, which we adopt here to capture the joint distribution of keywords and embedding vectors.
+We further design a new regularization function to perform keyword selection in RBM by penalizing the total probability of the keywords being selected in the model.
+The keyword selection plays an important role in crime linkage detection because crime series are typically linked via a small set of keywords in the documents.
+Without performing keyword selection, the model can overfit the training data.
 Using carefully designed numerical experiments with real-data, we show that our method is highly effective in detecting crime linkages compared with other methods.

 The rest of this paper is organized as follows.
 We start with a motivating example using real-data for crime linkage detection.
-Section~\ref{sec:model_formulation} presents our proposed spatio-temporal-textual point process model and methods for model estimation.
-Section~\ref{sec:text-modeling} contains methods for police report text analysis and obtaining the embeddings, which will be used by the model as ``marks''.
-Finally, in Section~\ref{sec:experiments}, we present a real-data study on Atlanta Police data and compare our method with alternative approaches.
+Section~\ref{sec:model_formulation} presents our proposed spatio-temporal-textual point process model as well as model estimation methods.
+Section~\ref{sec:text-modeling} presents police report text analysis, which will be used in the model as ``marks''.
+Finally, in Section~\ref{sec:experiments}, we present a study of Atlanta Police data and a comparison with alternative approaches.